 If you're looking for recipe ideas for chimichurri sauce then these chimichurri peas are a great way to use this vibrant garlic and herb dressing.
 It's just as good on all kinds of green vegetables and makes a delicious side dish.

-A traditional chimichurri sauce
+Ingredient notes for traditional chimichurri sauce

 Chimichurri sauce is so simple to make.
 It's just a matter of putting the ingredients into a food processor and blitzing them up.
 It takes less than 5 minutes to make this easy chimichurri sauce recipe!